SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 * **Folder**: Select a folder in which to place the form or [create a new][19]

-* **Description**: Enter a description of the purpose of this form.
+* **Description**: Explain the purpose of this form.
 This text will only be visible internally.

 * **Language**: Select the language used in the form.